Fendo181/laravel_tutorial/text/Origin.md

 Let’s get started!

 The First Steps
 With a simple plan of attack outlined, it’s time to get a brand new empty project up and running.
 I like to put all my projects in a ~/Sites directory, and these instructions will use that location.
-I’ve already “parked” this directory in Valet, so any folders will automatically be mapped to “foldername.dev” in the browser.
+I’ve already “parked” this directory in Valet, so any folders will automatically be mapped to “foldername.test” in the browser.

 Open your terminal application and switch into this directory.